also known as

 Ba Wei Di Huang Wan Dosage

-Granules: 2-4 grams, taken 2-3 times a day, best on an empty stomach
+Granules: 2-4 grams, taken 2-3 times a day, or as prescribed.
+Best on an empty stomach.

 Whole Herbs: Using a container made of ceramic, glass, or stainless steel (no aluminum, iron or copper) boil 1 packet of herbs in 2-3 quarts of water for until 2 cups of medicine remain.
 Strain herbs; save and refrigerate for a second boiling.
 Drink 1 cup in the AM.
 And 1 cup in the PM.
 If desired, repeat the following day, using the saved herbs from the refrigerator.